 Don’t worry you are not experiencing deja vu.
 Last year I did write a Davies vs Moffat article, but I wasn’t happy with it.
-It was one of the first articles I ever did, I wrote it when I was at work in a hurry and there were no paragraphs, and plenty of mistakes.

 It also didn’t really cover their era’s in any great detail and really it just wasn’t up to scratch at all.
 Plus I also wrote it before series 8 aired, which as you all know saw my opinion of Moff drop somewhat.